jac307/MediaArtTutorials/MEDIAART3I03/P1-InClassWork-II.md

    - **File name:** `Lastname-Name-Materials.pdf`

 > You do not need to upload individual video files; you must clearly demonstrate that you recorded the materials needed to proceed to editing.

 ---

+## After Class Work II (Important)

+Between **Class Work II** and **Class Work III**, your focus should be **only** on your narration.

+During this week, you are expected to:
+- Revise and refine your **written narration script**
+- Practice reading your script aloud
+- Adjust pacing, tone, and emphasis in preparation for the final recording

+Final voice recording will take place during **Class Work III** in the audio studio.
+Arriving prepared will allow you to focus fully on recording and editing your rough cut.

+---